SanhoLee/fwgs_blog/_posts/projects/CV/2024-01-27-cv-edgeToCoordinates.md

 However, there are certain parts that regular users have to use, so I had to design the GUI.
 Most of the available blogs or tutorials out there focused mainly on handling images in a console format, and there was actually a lack of information on developing applications for general users who have no knowledge of image processing.

 After searching for a few examples, it was found that the main languages that can be used with the OpenCV library are indeed C++ and Python, and C# is also supported.
-Fortunately, C# has the advantage of being a .NET language, allowing the use of Windows Forms.
+Fortunately, C# has the advantage of being a .NET language, allowing the use of Window Forms.
 It was also discovered that there is a dedicated library called OpenCvSharp.

  [GitHub - shimat/opencvsharp: OpenCV wrapper for .NET](https://github.com/shimat/opencvsharp)